polytomic/on-premises/heroku/README.md

   - In your OAuth Client configuration, Google will allow you to specify *Authorized Redirect URIs*.
 Set this to `https://$POLYTOMIC_HOST/auth`.

 9. You will need to set up the rest of your environment variables.
 You can do this from the CLI or through the Heroku UI.
-You can find a full explanation of each variable at https://docs.polytomic.com.
-Note: if you used Heroku Redis/Postgres, those variables will be set already.
+You can find a full explanation of each variable in the 'Configuration' section here: https://docs.polytomic.com/docs/on-premise-setup.
+Note: if you used Heroku Redis/Postgres rather than your own, those variables will be set already.
 ```
 heroku config:set --app my-polytomic-deployment\
     DEPLOYMENT=<deployment>\